Better Places Travel bans the bottle

 In some places, you can safely drink tap water.
 In other places, we’re working closely with our local travel experts to make sure that you can refill your water bottle at as many locations as possible.
 Many hotels, restaurants and shops now have water stations for refilling your bottle.
 See, for example, the RefillMyBottle initiative.
 If you’re unsure about a country’s water safety, visit Is The Water Safe to Drink.

-Tip 2: Take a LifeStraw Go with you
+Tip 3: Take a water filter or purifier with you

 Some hotels provide one or two complementary plastic bottles of water as an extra service.
 If you use them, you’ll find them neatly replaced the next day with new bottles.
 So better to leave these single-use plastic bottles on the counter and refill your own bottle.